One of the most challenging parts about buying a home is making a down payment, especially for first-time buyers.

 Another option you can explore is paying mortgage discount points.
 These are fees a borrower pays to the lender at closing in exchange for a reduced interest rate.
 A point costs 1 percent of the amount borrowed, i.e. $1,000 for every $100,000 of your mortgage.
 So instead of using some of your cash for a larger down payment, you may want to consider “buying” a lower interest rate.

-You’ll want to consult with your mortgage broker or other financial professional to determine whether it’s better to pay more money down, pay discount points, or to just keep all of your money in the bank.
+You’ll want to consult with your mortgage broker or another financial professional to determine whether it’s better to pay more money down, pay discount points, or just keep all of your money in the bank.

 Learn more about doctor homes loans with: